sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here the diode shown is forward biased or the diode is on, so its resistance will be theoretically equal to zero.
-So the voltage at the marked point, which is between the diode and resistor, will be 5V, as the whole voltage is spread across the R1 resistor.

-b) Here the diode shown is forward biased or the diode is on, so its resistance will be theoretically equal to zero.
-So the voltage at the marked point, which is between the diode and resistor, will be 5V, as the whole voltage is spread across the R1 resistor.

-c) Here the diode shown is forward biased or the diode is on, so its resistance will be theoretically equal to zero.
-So the voltage at the marked point, which is between the diode and resistor, will be 5V, as the whole voltage is spread across the R1 resistor.

-d) Here the diode shown is forward biased or the diode is on, so its resistance will be theoretically equal to zero.
+Here the diode shown is forward biased or the diode is on, so its resistance will be theoretically equal to zero.
 So the voltage at the marked point, which is between the diode and resistor, will be 5V, as the whole voltage is spread across the R1 resistor.

 ---
 ---